-All policies are assumed to be subject to the calculation of all three reserve components of VM-20 (NPR, DR, SR) unless the company has elected to exclude the group of policies from the SR calculation, the DR calculation, or both calculations and has applied the applicable exclusion test, passed the test, and documented the results.
+All policies are assumed to be subject to the calculation of all three reserve components of VM-20 (NPR, DR, SR) unless the company has either elected to exclude the group of policies from the SR calculation or both the SR and DR calculations and has applied and passed the applicable exclusion tests and documented the results.

 However, VM-20 does not allow the Deterministic Exclusion Test for either the Term product group or the ULSG product group.
-Therefore, for these two product groups all three reserve components of VM-20 (NPR, DR, SR) will need to be calculated unless the company elects to exclude the Term and/or ULSG product group of policies from the SR calculation, applied and passed the Stochastic Exclusion Test, and documented the results.
+Therefore, for these two product groups, all three reserve components of VM-20 (NPR, DR, SR) will need to be calculated unless the company elects to exclude the Term and/or ULSG product group of policies from the SR calculation, applied and passed the Stochastic Exclusion Test, and documented the results.

-If the company makes use of the exclusion tests, then for a group of policies that pass both the Stochastic Exclusion Test and the Deterministic Exclusion Test, the minimum reserve for that group of policies is the product minimum Net Premium Reserve.
+If the company makes use of the exclusion tests, then for a group of policies that pass both the Stochastic Exclusion Test and the Deterministic Exclusion Test, the minimum reserve for that group of policies is the sum of the policy minimum Net Premium Reserves.

-For a group of policies that pass the Stochastic Exclusion Test but not the Deterministic Exclusion Test, the minimum reserve equals: the product minimum Net Premium Reserve plus the excess, if any, of the Deterministic Reserve over the product minimum Net Premium Reserve adjusted for any due and deferred premium asset held on account of those policies.
+For a group of policies that pass the Stochastic Exclusion Test but not the Deterministic Exclusion Test, the minimum reserve equals: the sum of the policy minimum Net Premium Reserves plus the excess, if any, of the Deterministic Reserve over the sum of the policy minimum Net Premium Reserves adjusted for any due and deferred premium asset held on account of those policies.

-For a group of policies that fail the Stochastic Exclusion Test and for policies not subjected to any exclusion tests, the minimum reserve equals: the Product Minimum Net Premium Reserve plus the excess, if any, of the greater of the Deterministic Reserve and the Stochastic Reserve over the Product Minimum Net Premium Reserve adjusted for any due and deferred premium asset held on account of those policies.
+For a group of policies that fail the Stochastic Exclusion Test and for policies not subjected to any exclusion tests, the minimum reserve equals: the sum of the policy minimum Net Premium Reserves plus the excess, if any, of the greater of the Deterministic Reserve and the Stochastic Reserve over the sum of the policy minimum Net Premium Reserve adjusted for any due and deferred premium asset held on account of those policies.